explorigin/Rocket/doc/usage.rst

  will serve HTTP on port 80 to clients from any address and HTTPS on port 443 to clients from any address.
 Note that if you are using Rocket on a version of Python less than 2.6, you will have to install the `ssl module <http://pypi.python.org/pypi/ssl>`_ manually since the HTTPS feature depends on it.

  **NOTE:** The CherryPyWSGIServer_ adapter does not support SSL in the typical way that CherryPy's server does.
-Instead, pass and interfaces_-like list or tuple to CherryPyWSGIServer_ and it will be handled as Rocket does natively.
+Instead, pass an interfaces_-like list or tuple to CherryPyWSGIServer_ and it will be handled as Rocket does natively.

 .. _method:

 * method_ - A string value indicating the type of Worker to use to answer the requests received by Rocket.
-The default is **'wsgi'** and will invoke the WSGIWorker class for handling requests.
-Currently this is the only option.
-In the future more handlers could be added.
+The default is **wsgi** and will invoke the WSGIWorker class for handling requests.
+Go to the Methods_ section to see all available methods.

 .. _app_info:

 * app_info_ - A dictionary that holds information that the Worker class specified in *method* will use for configuration.
-See the documentation for the Worker class you are using for specifics on what to put in this dictionary.
-Current Worker classes are: WSGIWorker_
+See the documentation in the Methods_ section for the Worker class you are using for details on what to put in this dictionary.

+.. _Methods: methods.html#methods

-.. _WSGIWorker: development.html#wsgiworker
+.. _WSGIWorker: methods.html#wsgiworker

 .. _min_threads: